 - How do we measure the success of this Knowledge Cafe?

-Although there should be no preconceived outcomes from a Knowledge Café, it is still crucial that thought is given beforehand about how success will be measured.
-It may make sense to get some feedback from the participants during the event.
+Although there should be no preconceived outcomes from a Knowledge Café, it is still crucial to consider beforehand how success will be measured.
+It may be beneficial to gather feedback from participants during the event.
 Any success measures should tie in with the purpose of the Café.

 - How do we select and layout the venue/room?

-The selection of the venue, the room, and the layout of tables and chairs is critical to the success of a Knowledge Café.
-Often room availability limits the number of participants and how the Café can be run.
+The selection of the venue, room, and layout of tables and chairs is crucial to the success of a Knowledge Café.
+Often, room availability limits the number of participants and how the Café can be run.

 Note: A Café need not be held in a room.
 It could be a boat, a park, a café, or another place conducive to conversation.
 A separate design document is available on this topic.